Fantom-Factory/afSleepSafe/readme.md

 `CsrfTokenGuard`        Cross Site Forgery Requests (CSRF)        Enforces an customisable Encrypted Token Pattern strategy `FrameOptionsGuard`     Clickjacking                              Sets an 'X-Frame-Options' HTTP header that tells browsers not to embed the page in a frame
 `ReferrerPolicyGuard`   Private / Internal URL leaking            Sets a 'Referrer-Policy' HTTP response header that tells browsers how and when to transmit the HTTP Referer (sic) header
-`SameOriginGuard`       Cross Site Forgery Requests (CSRF)        Checks the 'Referer' or 'Origin' HTTP header matches the 'Host'
+`SameOriginGuard`       Cross Site Forgery Requests (CSRF)        (Disabled by default) Checks the 'Referer' or 'Origin' HTTP header matches the 'Host'
 `SessionHijackGuard`    Session Hijacking                         Caches browser user-agent parameters and checks them on each request, dropping the session if they change.
-`StrictTransportGuard`  Protocol Downgrades and Cookie Hijacking  Sets a 'Strict-Transport-Security' HTTP header that tells browsers to use HTTPS
+`StrictTransportGuard`  Protocol Downgrades and Cookie Hijacking  (Disabled by default) Sets a 'Strict-Transport-Security' HTTP header that tells browsers to use HTTPS
 `XssProtectionGuard`    Cross Site Scripting (XSS)                Sets an 'X-XSS-Protection' HTTP header that tells browsers enable XSS filtering
 ```